 Patrons of Salmon River JSD 243,

-The election for the Supplemental Levey is Tuesday May 21st.
+The election for the Supplemental Levy is coming near.
 Please see attached “Fact Sheet” for more information on the Supplemental Levey.
 Most importantly, remember to Vote.

 Thanks again for your continual support.